 - I wasn’t always to blame.
 And even on the days where I was the catalyst behind my bad day, it didn’t make me a horrible parent.

 In the midst, I’ve learned not to take myself too seriously as a parent.
 My kids have learned that their parents are human and make mistakes.
 What’s most important is the relationship, not getting everything just right.
 I don’t ever wake up planning to have bad days.
-Normally in the midst of the bad days, I don’t realize it’s happening.
+In the midst of the bad days, I often don’t realize it’s happening.

 Sometimes there’s acknowledgment and apologies that follow a bad day.
 Sometimes there’s laughter.